 27.1 By its resolution 3357 (XXIX), the General Assembly established the International Civil Service Commission (ICSC) for the regulation and coordination of the conditions of service of the United Nations common system.
 Under its statute, the Commission is a subsidiary organ of the Assembly.
 It performs its functions in respect of the United Nations and of those specialized agencies and other international organizations that participate in the United Nations common system.
-In the exercise of its functions, the Commission is guided by the principle set out in the agreements between the United Nations and the other organizations aimed at the development of a single unified international civil service through the application of common personnel standards, methods and arrangements.
-The Commission is further mandated, through Assembly resolutions 51/216 and 52/216, to play a lead role in the development of innovative approaches in the field of human resources management as part of the overall reform currently taking place in the organizations of the common system.
+In the exercise of its functions, the Commission is guided by the principle set out in the agreements between the United Nations and other organizations aimed at the development of a single unified international civil service through the application of common personnel standards, methods and arrangements.
+The Commission is further mandated, through Assembly resolutions 51/216, 52/216 and 67/257, to play a lead role in the development of innovative approaches in the field of human resources management as part of the overall organizational reform and in the comprehensive review of the United Nations common system compensation package.